Everywhere You Can Watch a FREE Outdoor Movie Near Vancouver This Summer

 Summer and nice weather means the return of free outdoor movies under the night sky.

-After a smaller season last year, FreshAir Cinema is bringing back these popular summer evening events all across Metro Vancouver.
+After a smaller season last year, these popular summer evening events are coming back all across Metro Vancouver.

 Although it started off in July, there are plenty to take advantage of this August and September.
 So pick a movie, mark your calendar, and get ready to bring your comfiest blankets and FM radio for these family fun events.